holoviz/panel/doc/how_to/notebook/other_nb.md

 ### Anaconda Cloud

-When using Anaconda Coud, make sure to upgrade the Panel package to the latest version using !pip install
+When using Anaconda Cloud, make sure to upgrade the Panel package to the latest version using !pip install

 ### VSCode notebook